 Similarly, small changes in habits can affect our own quality of life.
 When I bemoaned the increased traffic clogging our highways, a transportation planner pointed out that we don’t have to convince everyone to avoid solo car trips; reducing the number of cars even a small percentage can make the difference between stop-and-go congestion and free-flowing traffic.

 What can you do?
 To find out, I invite you to attend six programs presented this year by the Citizens Environmental Council of Burlingame, which is committed to helping residents live more sustainably.
 All of these events are free, and you’ll leave each one with suggestions of simple actions you can take to begin making a dent in the problem.
-You can download a flyer with details of all six programs here: http://bit.ly/1BBdc2q.
+You can download a flyer with details for all recent programs here.

 The first program is a free tour next Saturday (March 14) of GreenCitizen, a sustainable electronics recycling firm headquartered in Burlingame.
 James Kao, founder of GreenCitizen, was shocked when he learned about the damage that toxic waste from discarded electronic gadgets causes to soil, water and people.
 His company is committed to keeping electronics out of the landfill.
 You can reserve a space for the 9:30 or 11 a.m. tour by emailing firstname.lastname@example.org.